 Overall, the Molten BGG is a great indoor ball which also holds up fairly well on better outdoor courts.

 This basketball comes fully inflated, so you can take the ball out of the box and go meet your friends on the court.
-It is an indoor basketball that is made with a microfiber composite cover that is perfect for creating the perfect feel for the ball.
-It is one of the most purchased balls for high school basketball, and it is approved for use by the NCAA and the NFHS.
+It is an indoor basketball made with a microfiber composite cover perfect for creating great feel.
+It is one of the most purchased balls for high school play and is approved for use by the NCAA and the NFHS.

-The ball is designed with thousands of micro-touch points that give you the best possible grip.
-I found that the deep channel design improved my grip on the court, especially if the ball is broken in properly.
+The ball is designed with thousands of micro-touch points for the best possible grip.
+I found the deep channel design improved my grip on the court, especially if the ball is broken in properly.
 It also has moisture wicking channels that take the sweat on your hands and absorbs it as you play.

-One of the reason that this ball is very popular with high schools is its durability.
-If you want to buy a ball that will last you many seasons, the Wilson Evolution is a great choice!
+One of the reasons this ball is very popular with high schools is its durability.
+If you want to buy a ball that will last you many seasons, the Wilson Evolution is a great choice.

-Today, this ball arrives with a glossy finish which makes it quite tacky in the beginning.
-Unfortunately, this grip wears off pretty quickly and the ball becomes a bit slippery.
+This ball arrives with a glossy finish, which makes it quite tacky in the beginning.
+Unfortunately, the grip wears off pretty quickly and the ball becomes a bit slippery.

-Rumor has it, that Spalding changed the material of this ball because it used to wear off too quickly.
-And while it might be true that the original TF-1000 used to get pretty soft with time, I still preferred this ball over the new Spalding TF-1000 Classic or Legacy.
+Rumor has it Spalding changed the material of the ball because it wore off too quickly.
+And, while it might be true the original TF-1000 used to get pretty soft with time, I still preferred it ball over the new Spalding TF-1000 Classic or Legacy.

-The next basketball on this list is the Baden Elite, which is an extremely durable synthetic leather ball that is designed to last for years.
+The next basketball on the list is the Baden Elite - an extremely durable, synthetic leather ball designed to last for years.
 Even though the brand Baden is not as much of a household name as Spalding or Wilson, they have been producing excellent basketballs for decades.

 The Balden Elite is their top-of-the-line ball.
-It is perfectly symmetrical with a consistently sharp bounce, absorbs moisture pretty well and feels good when shooting.
+It is perfectly symmetrical with a consistently sharp bounce, pretty good moisture absorption, and a good feel when shooting.

-But, this ball really excels when it comes to grip.
-The Baden Elite has the perfect amount of tack from the beginning and stays this way for a long time!
-It offers perfect ball control for slick ankle breakers and fast crossovers!
+This ball really excels when it comes to grip.
+The Baden Elite has the perfect amount of tack from the beginning and stays this way for a long time.
+It offers perfect ball control for slick ankle breakers and fast crossovers.

 The Spalding NBA Official Game Basketball is by far the most expensive basketball on this list.
-It is made from genuine Horween leather and there might be a bit of an adjustment period as the ball needs some time to break in.
-But as the ball is used, the surface will begin to feel better, and your game will only improve with time.
+It is made from genuine, Horween leather and there might be a bit of an adjustment period as the ball needs some time to break in.
+But, with time, the surface will begin to feel better, and your game will only improve.
 Like good wine, this ball gets better with age!

-One great advantage of genuine leather balls is that they are much less problematic when playing with sweaty hands compared to composite balls.
+One great advantage of genuine leather balls is they are much less problematic when playing with sweaty hands (compared to composite balls).
 They absorb sweat easily and maintain the perfect grip even in intense games in hot gyms.

-In 2006 the NBA tried to move away from this ball and introduced a composite ball.
-But after many complaints by star players like Steve Nash and Jason Kidd the NBA had to reintroduce the leather ball in January 2017.
-This shows how much professional basketball players value this ball.
+In 2006, the NBA tried to move away from this ball and introduced a composite ball.
+But, after many complaints by star players like Steve Nash and Jason Kidd, the NBA had to reintroduce the leather ball in January 2017.
+Professional basketball players really value this ball.

-If you really love the game of basketball and you have some money to spare you should take the official Spalding NBA Game Ball into consideration.
-It is a real treat to play with the same ball as your idols in the NBA!
+If you love the game and you have some money to spare, you should take the official Spalding NBA Game Ball into consideration.
+It is a real treat to play with the same ball as your idols in the NBA.